csi-lk/jira-aliases/README.md

-ja mp <?ticket>  | move ticket to 'in progress' ja mr <?ticket>  | move ticket to 'review' ja md <?ticket>  | move ticket to 'done' ja cp            | copy ticket to clipboard ja f <?ticket>   | focus on ticket ja a <?ticket>   | assign ticket to me
+ja mp <?ticket>  | move ticket to 'in progress' ja mr <?ticket>  | move ticket to 'review' ja md <?ticket>  | move ticket to 'done' ja my            | show all tickets assigned to me ja cp            | copy ticket to clipboard ja f <?ticket>   | focus on ticket ja a <?ticket>   | assign ticket to me